-- Complete all requirements of the BSN major. - Complete all required nursing and liberal arts and sciences courses with a grade of "C" or higher (not "C-"). - Pass all required clinical skill competencies. - Satisfactorily complete the: - BSN Reflective essay. - Comprehensive NCLEX predictive exams and remediation plan. - School of Nursing approved NCLEX Review Course - Satisfactorily complete the College graduation requirements.
+- Complete all requirements of the BSN major. - Complete all required nursing and arts and sciences courses with a grade of "C" or higher (not "C-"). - Pass all required clinical skill competencies. - Satisfactorily complete: - BSN Reflective essay. - Comprehensive NCLEX predictive exams and remediation plan. - An approved NCLEX Review Course - College graduation requirements.